Kaspanitz/bcdrdemo/README.md

 # Business Continuity in Azure
-Architectures are not automatically highly available (or recoverable) just because they are in the cloud
+> Applications do not necessarily have the availability (or recoverability) that we need, just because they are in the cloud.
+We do have more options to build resilience into our applications though.

 [Shared responsibility](https://learn.microsoft.com/en-us/azure/reliability/overview#shared-responsibility)

+## Agenda
+- Availability
+	- Azure Infrastructure
+	- Azure Reliability
+- Disaster Recovery
+	- Backup Center
+	- Azure Backup
+	- Azure Site Recovery

 ## Availability

 - [The Azure Global Infrastructure](https://infrastructuremap.microsoft.com/explore)